JamesFrech/AirQualityClassification/README.md

 ---

 ## Classification
 This subdirectory contains analysis of how different ML models are able to classify the air quality data.
-Models used include logistic regression, linear SVM (high performance, so other kernels not needed), random forest, XGBoost, and multi layer perceptron.
+Models used include logistic regression, linear SVM (high performance, so other kernels not needed), random forest, XGBoost, and a neural network.

 ---

-## XAI
+## XAI (in progress)
 This subdirectory looks into explaining the machine learning techniques and how the inputs to the models affect them.
 Feature importances from random forest and XGBoost are considered as well as shap values and permutation importance.